Risk considerations for third-party relationships

 Third parties pose a significant compliance risk for companies under anti-bribery and anti-corruption laws, such as the US Foreign Corrupt Practices Act of 1977 (FCPA) and the UK Bribery Act 2010 (Bribery Act).
 Agents and other intermediaries authorized to represent the company pose the highest bribery and corruption risk.
 Suppliers and vendors can also pose substantial risk involving, for example, kickbacks, bid-rigging, conflict minerals, and human rights abuses.

-The corrupt activity of a third party can expose the company to criminal and civil liability under US and non-US laws and result in the prosecution of individuals responsible for the misconduct.
+The corrupt activity of a third party can expose the company to criminal and civil liability under US and non-US laws and result in the prosecution of company managers and employees.
 Corrupt activity by a third party can also harm the company’s reputation and damage the company’s ability to conduct business in certain jurisdictions.

 Risk-based due diligence